ABSabellon/LL1_RegExParser/README.md

 ## How to run the program:

-### There are two type of program one is with a GUI and the other has no GUI.

-#### Running non-GUI:

-    1. In the txtFiles folder under etc folder, paste the test cases in the input.txt file.

-    2. Open the file "MainWithoutGUI.java inside the src folder.

-    3. Compile the project.

-    4. An output file should be available in the txtFiles folder, containing the result.

 #### Running GUI:

 	1. Compile and Run the MainWithGUI.java in the src folder.

 	2. Getting Test Cases Input:
-		-The left side of the Interface is available to write the test cases.
+		- The left side of the Interface is available to write the test cases.

-		-Test cases can also be obtained by opening the file in the File Menu Bar, Directory is automatically set to the txtFiles Folder.
+		- Test cases can also be obtained by opening the file in the File Menu Bar.
+        - TheDirectory is automatically set to the txtFiles Folder.

 	3. Press Run to print the result in the right side of the Interface.
 		- There are two tabs for the result the Parser and the Lexer